ndriqimlahu/moonlight-tizen/README.md

 This project is licensed under the `GNU General Public License v3.0`.
 See the [LICENSE](https://github.com/ndriqimlahu/moonlight-tizen/blob/master/LICENSE) file for more information.

 ## Credits
-- Thanks to [Moonlight Developers](https://github.com/moonlight-stream/moonlight-chrome) for developing and maintaining Moonlight for Chrome OS.
+- Thanks to [Moonlight Game Streaming Project](https://github.com/moonlight-stream/moonlight-chrome) for developing and maintaining Moonlight for Chrome OS.
-- Thanks to [Samsung Developers](https://github.com/SamsungDForum/moonlight-chrome) for adapting and implementing Moonlight for Tizen OS which is based on Chrome OS version.
+- Thanks to [SamsungDForum](https://github.com/SamsungDForum/moonlight-chrome) for adapting the code and implementing Moonlight for Tizen OS.
-- Thanks to [jellyfin](https://github.com/jellyfin/jellyfin-tizen) and [babagreensheep](https://github.com/babagreensheep/jellyfin-tizen-docker) for adapting the Dockerfile and supporting files.
+- Thanks to [babagreensheep](https://github.com/babagreensheep/jellyfin-tizen-docker) for adapting the Dockerfile and supporting files.
-- Thanks to [pablojrl123](https://github.com/pablojrl123/moonlight-tizen-docker) for creating an easy method for building Moonlight on Tizen OS by re-adapting the Dockerfile.
+- Thanks to [pablojrl123](https://github.com/pablojrl123/moonlight-tizen-docker) for creating a method for building Moonlight by re-adapting the Dockerfile.
-- Thanks to [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen) for updating the content files and re-adapting the Dockerfile for better compatibility.
+- Thanks to [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen) for updating the core files and improving the Dockerfile for better compatibility.
+- Thanks to [OneLiberty](https://github.com/OneLiberty/moonlight-chrome-tizen) for fixing many issues in the app and adding new features for a better experience.